smartdatalake/simsearch/data/notebooks/README.md

 - If a textual attribute with *keywords* is involved in the SimSearch query, plot a keyword cloud or a histogram of the most frequent ones;

 - If a *numerical* is involved in the SimSearch query, create histograms and boxblots to inspect the distribution of the returned values on this attribute.

+- If a *temporal* is involved in the SimSearch query, create histograms to inspect the distribution of the returned attribute values (original dates or aggregated, e.g., by year).